 Automotive Sensors: A Pinch of Digital Spice in the Mechanical Curry

 Today’s vehicles are equipped with a wide range of sensors that offer high-level performance, safety, comfort, and convenience.
 These sensors provide critical data to the user, thus allowing required level safety and comfort.
-For instance, calculating absolute pressure on the inlet manifold valve for early ignition is considered as the first and most important application of sensor in an automobile.
+For instance, calculating absolute pressure on the inlet manifold valve for early ignition is considered as the first and most important application of sensors in an automobile.
 Some common application of automotive sensor includes identifying the position of the crankshaft and calculating air mass flow, exhaust gas, and engine temperature.
-These type of sensors helps to improve powertrain performance of the vehicle.
+These types of sensors help improve powertrain performance of the vehicle.
 However, the rising adoption of electronically controlled electrically actuated systems on the automobile has created new challenges for automotive industry players.

 Brief Analysis of Automotive Sensors Market

 Miniaturization and surge of IoT technology are key factors driving the demand for automotive sensors over the last decade.
 Advanced communication capabilities of vehicles are dependent on real-time data, which is gathered from automotive sensors.
 Additionally, the integration of automotive sensors does not interfere or affect the basic functionalities of the vehicle.
 This allows manufacturers to focus on improving safety and security in vehicles.

 Furthermore, automation and connected vehicle technologies will likely boost demand for automotive sensors including, 3D sensors, LiDAR sensors, and Radar sensors.
 These technologies alongside MEMS (Micro-Electro-Mechanical Systems) are projected to be the most heavily researched automotive technologies.
 The connected car allows real-time data transfer, thus assisting in monitoring vehicles and drivers.
 This has generated substantial buzz among buyers and manufacturers across the globe over the past few years.